MathiasRenner/simple-traefik-proxy-and-services/README.md

 - Start traefik: `docker-compose up -d`

 ### Start up backend services
 - Go into a folder of the backend services and follow the specific README.
+Use the `backend-whoami` as a simple first service.

 ## Kudos
 Thanks to [firecyberice](@https://github.com/firecyberice) for the basic idea and [baez90](https://github.com/baez90) for remembering me about this architecture and providing a working example!